Unboxed-Software/solana-course/content/token22-metadata.md

 This is the last piece of code for this file, are you excited?

+## TODO What function are we talking about here?
+What file should I be in?
-this function will do the following:
+This function will do the following:
 1. Create a new UMI instance, and we are passing the devnet endpoint to it, we need it to be able to interact with the Metaplex platform.
 2. Call `getCreateMintWithMetadataPointerInstructions` and `getCreateMetadataAccountOnMetaplexInstructions` to get the instructions needed to create the mint and the metadata account.
 3. Create the associated token account.